taozh2017/SPNet/README.md

 ### 3.1.
 Training/Testing

-The training and testing experiments are conducted using [PyTorch](https://github.com/pytorch/pytorch) with one NVIDIA Tesla V100 GPU with 32 GB memor.
+The training and testing experiments are conducted using [PyTorch](https://github.com/pytorch/pytorch) with one NVIDIA Tesla V100 GPU with 32 GB memory.

 1. Configuring your environment (Prerequisites):